 The popular Sakura Hostel chain has a branch five minutes away from Asakusa Station.
-The staff speak various languages (English included) and are always willing to help with tour advice.
-A bottomless breakfast is available for 325 yen (that’s a good deal), and there is free wifi.
+The staff speak various languages, English included, and are always willing to help with tour advice.
+A bottomless breakfast is available for ¥325 (that’s a good deal), and there is free wifi.

 Khaosan World Asakusa Hostel

 Part of the big Khaosan brand, this ultra-popular hostel is a notch above their capsule hotel option.
 The rooms are really bright and colorful, with some funky pop decor.
 There is free wifi and a full kitchen, but no meals are provided.
 Fun fact: the building used to be a love hotel.

 Nui.
 Hostel and Bar Lounge

 Another head-resting spot that gets good reviews, Nui.
-Hostel and Bar Lounge is set apart from the rest by two things: it’s housed in an old toy factory, and it features a fully-functional bar/cafe (a great place to mingle with other backpackers and locals).
+Hostel and Bar Lounge is set apart by two things: it’s housed in an old toy factory, and it features a fully-functional bar/cafe (a great place to mingle with other backpackers and locals).
 There is free wifi and a communal kitchen.
 Nui is a four-minute walk from Kurumae Station—that’s the next stop over from Asakusa.

 K’s House Tokyo

 Also in Kurumae, K’s House Tokyo is seven minutes from Asakusa Station.
 The wifi is reported to be excellent.
 Like the other hostels, K’s has a shared kitchen you can use to whip up a quick meal.
 There’s a nice little rooftop garden where you can have a cup of tea and soak in the surroundings.

 Asakusa Ryokan Toukaisou

 For more of an old-school Japanese experience, you could book in at Asakusa Ryokan Toukaisou—somewhere between a hostel and a hotel.
 The rooms are small but sufficient, and many of them are tatami.
 Wifi is free, and there is a small kitchenette for guests to use.
 Towels are included.

 If you’ve been wanting to experience a night in a traditional Japanese house, Taito Ryokan is your chance to do that.
 This small hotel, built in 1950 and refurbished in 2011, offers tatami rooms (with futons).
 Note that it’s closer to Tawaramachi Station than Asakusa Station.

 HOTEL MYSTAYS Asakusa

 This is a three-star hotel five minutes from Kurumae Station.
 Rooms feature a mini kitchenette and en-suite bathrooms.
 It’s a modern, Western-style joint that is well appointed and comfortable, if a little on the, well, little side (unless you specifically book a large room).

 Ryokan Asakusa Mikawaya Honten

-Two minutes from Asakusa Station you’ll find this typically Japanese ryokan.
+Two minutes from Asakusa Station you’ll find this Japanese ryokan.
 The service is said to be very good, and the experience too.
 It’s all tatami and tradition, with a healthy dose of class.